 4. The teacher candidate should be provided with descriptive statements of school policy, as they relate to the varied aspects of the school program.

 5. The teacher candidate should be provided the opportunity to see the “whole” school, to participate in staff activities, and to observe in other subject areas or grade levels.

-The College of Education and Human Development has signed agreements with approximately 75 school districts that outline the cooperative arrangements needed to provide field experiences for pre-service teachers in area classrooms.
+The College of Education and Human Development has signed agreements with approximately 75 school districts that outline the cooperative arrangements needed to provide field experiences for teacher candidates in area classrooms.

 TB Test Policy

 Teacher Candidates do not need to submit evidence to the Office of Educator Preparation and Partnerships that they have been tested for tuberculosis.